 Connection to local employers.
 To help you explore career opportunities and make valuable connections, we host an annual Education Job Fair, an on-campus career fair specific for those looking to enter the field of education.
 This event is an excellent opportunity to make connections and submit your resume for current and future job openings.

 A supportive learning environment.
 While pursuing the teaching - mathematics major, you'll be surrounded by people who, like you, are interested in math and working with children and young adults.
 Expert faculty throughout the program will help you learn modern teaching techniques and the fundamentals of a variety of mathematical approaches, helping you to best teach your future students.

-Upon completion of the program, you will be certified to teach any mathematics course in grades 4-12.
+Upon completion of the program, you will be licensed to teach in Wisconsin any mathematics course in grades 4-12.
 Our graduates go on to become effective, inspired and reflective educators, making a positive impact on others wherever they go.

 Where are teaching - mathematics alumni now?

 - Sixth-grade math teacher, Medford Middle School, Wisconsin